Call Us: 610-388-1568

 ABOUT US

-Medical: The focus is on crisis prevention and safety concerns.
+Healthcare: The focus is on crisis prevention and safety concerns.
 We concentrate on inter-provider coordination, medication management, hospital discharge, care transitions, and understanding functional abilities in Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), as well as on-call availability in the event of an emergency.
 We provide non-duplicative services, which means we use all accessible programs to assist the customer and give suggestions for programs that most people are unaware of.
 In addition, we will serve as Medical Power of Attorney.

 Psychosocial: The impact of psychological factors related to the social environment on an individual’s physical and mental well-being and capacity to perform is referred to as psychosocial.
 We incorporate the following in our assessment process: